steb-git/reoof/README.md

 ## Installation

-Installation is simple, you may clone this repository on your computer using `git`
+Installation is simple, you may clone this repository on your computer using `git` or by just [jumping here](https://github.com/steb-git/reoof#wait-installation-steps-are-too-complicated-d) if you fancy going shortcuts.

 **HOLD UP!**
  Unless if you know what you're doing, __do not run these steps__ on a __PowerShell terminal with Administrator privileges!__